 The set of thread states has changed:

-READ LOCK was waiting to acquire a global read
+FLUSH TABLES WITH READ LOCKwas waiting to acquire a global read lock.
+Now

 There are two other new states,

 Waiting for trigger metadata lockand

 (Bug #57006, Bug #11764195, Bug #54673, Bug #11762116)